PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 └── webapp
 ```

-Firstly let's go ahead and commit this into our github respository:
+Firstly let's go ahead and commit our changes and push them to GitHub:

 ```sh
 $ git add .